When my feet are off the road

 The endEverything was running smoothly, my scenic hardshell hill in place and I had taken a couple of days off for a break.
 It was when I returned and found the Peco turnouts failed again, that was it.
 It was not a workman blaming his tools, because I know how to build correct turnouts.
 The fault was Peco's and Peco's alone.
 Enough was enough, I had given this trashy manufacturer dozens of more chances than they deserved.
 A trusty hammer was applied, firmly, to each turnout.
 All of the equipment and rail I had went in the trash and the hobby abandoned.
 To say I was disappointed is an understatement.

 Will I ever build a model railroad again?
-Probably not, but if I do it will be back to 55n3, and hand lay my own turnouts and track.
-I will never, ever, buy anything from an English manufacturer again (except Ratio arch bar trucks), it will cost a lot more but in the end may be worth it.
+Probably not, but if I do it will be from a different perspective and hand lay my own track.
+I will never, ever, buy anything from an English manufacturer again, it will cost a lot more but in the end may be worth it.

 Now, I just want to get back on the roadbut am still locked down.